 The walk concluded at the Pier, where Carol Kurzig, president of the Avon Foundation for Women, commended the volunteers for their cheers saying, “You guys were great!”

-The walk help to raise $6.7 million, which will go towards finding a cure to breast cancer and provide counseling and care for newly diagnosed patients.
+The walk helped raise $6.7 million, which will go towards finding a cure to breast cancer and provide counseling and care for newly diagnosed patients.
 The World Mission Society Church of God volunteers were thankful to participate and remind the supporters that their efforts are appreciated.

 Running 39 miles in Manhattan is no easy feat but their motivation was greater than themselves.
 The cheers were a reminder that support and encouragement can have a domino effect.
 This was the second year in a row volunteers from the Church of God supported the race and their bright example resonated with everyone once more.